zacharyt-cs/reddit-data-engineering/README.md

 This project aims to review and compare subreddit comment activity on a weekly basis with the performance of the S&P500.

-To accomplish this, a pipeline has to be created to ingest raw data into a data lake for storage, followed by transforming the data based on the reqquired insights for a dashboard.
+To accomplish this, a pipeline has to be created to ingest raw data into a data lake for storage, followed by transforming the data based on the required insights for a dashboard.

 ## Design